a2800276/javautils/json/README.md

 	Object parsed_json = json.obj();

-It's written in a very simplistic style that some people may not like.
+It'string written in a very simplistic style that some people may not like.
 For example, I tend to use short variable names, use default (aka package) access and dislike `com.really.long.packagenames`.

 \* this is a bad example for non-blocking IO, but I'm using it to keep the example short, imagine a `select` loop that only calls `parse()` when data is available.